 - Contributing and participating in industry-inspired projects

-- Visiting employer partners to gain firsthand experience from the experts
+- Visiting employer and university partners to gain firsthand experience from the experts

-- Working with mentors from both industry and education
+- Working with expert staff and mentors from both industry and education

 Students develop invaluable employability skills through…